jesuschao/Power-BI-Project/README.md

 - Visualization Data with Power BI reports.

+It has been prepared a Dashboard of a non real company using Data referred to Incomes, Sales, Calendar ...

+A very complete and interesting exercise that has allowed me to practice DAX Calculations, Calculated Columnes, Measurements, Bookmarks ...

 This exercise was done from an [Udemy](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) course.
 All data has been taken from this course.